Vinyl vs Laminate Flooring

 • Vinyl is softer than laminate.
 It is likely to get torn when heavy furniture is dragged on it.
 Unlike Laminate flooring, Vinyl will likely fade when exposed to direct sunlight or heat over long durations.

 • During installation, if a urethane top layer is applied, it gives the vinyl floor a 15-year durability guarantee.
-It protects the floor from pet scratches and abrasion, creating a stain-resistant layer and making it easy to clean.
+It protects the floor from pet scratches and abrasion, creating a stain-resistant layer and easy to clean.

-• A laminate floor can do over 20 years and does NOT require extra vanishing or top layer.
+• A laminate floor can take over 20 years and does NOT require extra vanishing or top layer.
 It has a wear layer that protects it from damage; however, heavy furniture should be lifted when moving on both floors to prevent indentation and scratches.

 Conclusion: Laminate Flooring is more durable than Vinyl.
 It has a higher heat resistance and thus won’t fade, and its overall durability is greater than vinyl flooring.